FAQ (and: how to get there)

 Train and Bus terminate in Oban very close to the ferry terminal.

 Even if there is just a few minutes between arrival time of bus or train there is time enough to buy your ticket for the ferry.

 Take the ferry.
 Check times and fares here:

 If you are traveling by car, you need to have a reservation for the ferry.
-The spots sell out rapidly, book as soon as possible, at least 4 month prior of journey or you will have no chance to get on the ferry with a car.
+The tickets sell out rapidly, book as soon as possible, at least 4 month prior of journey or you will have no chance to get on the ferry with a car.
 Also consider your journey back.
-Passengers are no problem. if you don't get a ticket don't gibe up!
-You can cue up at the waiting lime.
+Foot passengers are no problem.
+If you don't get a ticket don't give up!
+You can cue up at the waiting line.
 If you are early enough you bet on a ferry- maybe no the next one, but the one after...

 What do we eat?

 We will have a cook with us.

 Charlot will prepare wonderful, wholesome meals for lunch (our warm meal) and supper.

 Coffee & tea, milk and other diary products freshly provided every day from the local suppliers, bread and cereals from the Camphill shop – their products are bio-dynamic, and good porridge.
 That’s our breakfast!